Graduate Writing Help

-Note ** If you are willing to wait a bit longer than 24-48 hours, you can receive a fuller consultation from an English professor rather than a tutor.
+Note ** If you are willing to wait a bit longer than 24-48 hours, you can receive a fuller consultation from a professor rather than a tutor.
 Just make a note in your submission.

 Editors and/or Proofreaders

-- Videos: http://www.usask.ca/ulc/writing/videos Get advice -- on writing and relating to your supervisor -- from U of S professors.
+- Videos: http://library.usask.ca/studentlearning/writing/videos Get writing advice from U of S professors.
 Subtitled and transcribed.

-- Research Paper Planner: http://www.usask.ca/learningcommons/for-students/planner.php Use this to get date-specific goals for finishing a paper.
+- Research Paper Planner: http://www.usask.ca/learningcommons/for-students/planner.php Use this to set date-specific goals for finishing a paper.